|About this course:|

 Written transcripts of any audio components and Adobe Portable Document Format (PDF) versions of printed material are available.
 Some Adobe PDF components may not be available or fully accessible using a screen reader and mathematical, scientific, and foreign language materials may be particularly difficult to read in this way.
 Other alternative formats of the study materials may be available in the future.
 Our Services for disabled students website has the latest information about availability.

-Parts of this course are focused on a wide range of visual sources and visually impaired students are strongly recommended to consider arranging sighted assistance.
-Brief descriptions of the images used in the course will be available.
+Parts of this module are focused on a wide range of visual sources and visually impaired students are strongly recommended to consider arranging sighted assistance.
+Brief descriptions of the images used in the module will be available.
 Alternative TMAs will be available on request.

 If you have particular study requirements please tell us as soon as possible, as some of our support services may take several weeks to arrange.
 Visit our Services for disabled students website for more information, including: